isotopp/isotopp.github.io/_posts/2020-09-07-mysql-generated-columns-and-virtual-indexes.md

 3 rows in set (0.00 sec)
 {% endhighlight %}

+It clips the values according to the rules that MySQL always had, and that ate so much data.

-Let's `CREATE TABLE ...
+Now, let's `CREATE TABLE ...
 AS SELECT` again:

 {% highlight sql %}
 mysql> drop table broken;